Advertiser Disclosure

 Cons

 Another company that’s offering packages with no long-term contract, Xfinity makes a play as one of the most affordable internet service providers in the game.
-Packages that can reach up to 50 Mbps download speed start at only $30/mo. with no fixed term attached, although the price bumps after the first 12 months of service.
-Unfortunately, Xfinity plans vary a ton by location, so you’ll have to check your specific address to find out what’s available to you.
+Packages that can reach up to 300 Mbps download speed start at only $40.00/mo.

 Xfinity scores extremely well when it comes to speed and consistency tests.
 According to Ookla’s real-world testing, Xfinity provides the second-fastest speeds on average, and is the most consistent overall.